 - Simplified Method: If you have a small space, you may use the simplified method, which allows you to do a simple calculation.

-- Detailed Method: If you have a larger space, you will need to use the more detailed method, on IRS Form 8829.
+- Detailed Method: If you have a larger space or you have a complicated situation, you will need to use the more detailed method.

 The space used for the business is determined by one of two methods: